 Put ANY Geo, City information in your title tags on your home page

-So there you have the prescription that I follow to help my patients with multiple medical practices rank successfully for highly competitive keywords in multiple towns and cities.
+So there you have it, the prescription that I follow to help my clients with multiple practices rank successfully for highly competitive keywords in multiple towns and cities.

-I have found that the keys to creating success for my many patients can be summarised below.
+I have found that the keys to creating success for my many clients can be summarised below.

 You must manage multiple locations as if they were each a separate entity, without compromising your marketing by spreading your efforts too thinly.
 Every market is unique in its own way.
 Some markets are just naturally easier to penetrate than others.
 While some need a little extra effort.